-There are so many moving parts but chances are you probably will only be good at one thing or two things if you're lucky.
+There are so many moving parts that chances are you probably will only be good at one thing or two things if you're lucky.
 What do you do with the rest of the picture?
 Do you try to do a half-assed job with the rest of the pieces?

 Your success is the sum of its parts and more.
 If you have only two good parts and the rest is junk, what do you think will happen?
 Successful people focus on their core competency.
 They focus on what they're good at.